Unlearning's Blind Spots: Over-Unlearning and Prototypical Relearning Attack: Introduction

 In this paper, we propose a practical remedy for shedding light on these two blind spots.
-To tackle the over-unlearning issue, we focus on the model's capability around the boundary region between the forget and retain samples to figure out how an unlearning process affects decision boundaries, which leads to undesired over-unlearning.
-Specifically, we adversarially perturb forget data within a $\varepsilon$-norm sphere such that the perturbed samples cross the near decision boundary, and then suggest the changes of model output after unlearning as the over-unlearning metric, i.e., \(\operatorname{OU}@\varepsilon\).
+To tackle the over-unlearning issue, we investigate the model's behavior in the local vicinity of the decision boundary between the forget and retain samples, where an unlearning process affects decision boundaries in a way that inadvertently degrades the representations of nearby retained data.
+To formalize this, we introduce an over-unlearning metric, \(\operatorname{OU}@\varepsilon\), which quantifies over-unlearning by measuring the changes in the model’s predictive distribution after unlearning for samples adversarially perturbed within an $\varepsilon$-ball of the forget set.
 As a remedy, we propose a masked distillation loss to suppress the model output changes for the perturbed samples, which is further added to the existing MUs to relieve over-unlearning.
-To counter the prototypical relearning attack, we focus on how much the forget embedding remains well-clustered even after unlearning.
-When the embedding per class keeps a separated and clustered manifold, its prototype easily works as a relearning classifier; thus leading to the fragility against attacks.
-Therefore, we propose a dispersion loss to scatter the intra-class features of the forget data as widely as possible to neutralize the relearning attack.
-It enhances the robustness against the relearning attack in conjunction with the existing MU methods.
-In summary, our contributions are as follows: \begin{enumerate} \item We propose \(\operatorname{OU}@\varepsilon\), an efficient, retained-data‑free metric that captures the over-unlearning. \item We raise a new threat called \emph{Prototypical Relearning Attack}, which leverages residual feature structure to restore forgotten classes with minimal data. \item We introduce \spt, a plug‑and‑play unlearning framework that \emph{simultaneously} mitigates over‑unlearning and neutralizes prototypical relearning attack by combining masked knowledge distillation and feature‑dispersion objectives. \end{enumerate}
+To counter the PRA, we demonstrate that current unlearning methods fail to sufficiently collapse the latent class representations, leaving them susceptible to rapid reconstruction.
+Thus, we propose a dispersion loss to scatter the intra-class features of the forget data as widely as possible to neutralize the PRA, thereby enhancing robustness against PRA in conjunction with existing MU methods.